 How do you turn a refreshing summer beverage into a handheld dessert?
 This pink lemonade cupcake recipe makes it easy.

 I used my favorite, from scratch, white cake recipe and added in thawed lemonade concentrate.
 A drop of pink food coloring.
 This Americolor gel paste coloring gave the cupcakes the perfect light pink hue.

 As delicious as these pink lemonade cupcakes taste, it’s the presentation that catches everyone’s eye.
 Little lemon slices, sprinkles and–of course–striped paper straws make these lemonade cupcakes party ready!

-Lemon zest.
+- Lemon zest.
 Use a zesting tool or grater to remove the outermost yellow layer of a lemon’s peel.
 Be careful not to get any of the bitter white rind in your zest!
 Use our guide on how to zest a lemon.